amplify-education/hiccup/README.md

 ## Overview

-Hiccup is an Android library that layers HTTP semantics in ContentProviders to simplify data access and improve performance.

-It lets UIs communicate with ContentProviders using GET/POST/etc semantics.
+Hiccup is a RESTful approach to ContentProviders using HTTP semantics.

+The idea is to encourage designing ContentProviders like web services.
+They are so similar that we can benefit from some established best practices, including RESTful interfaces and MVC-like concepts.
 It *does not* make actual HTTP requests to the internet.
-One benefit of this is that the UI becomes decoupled from the persistence implementation of the ContentProvider (eg, sqlite) and does not need to know about WHERE clauses, etc.

-The idea is to approach ContentProviders more like RESTful web service apis;
-they are so similar that we can borrow some established best practices, including RESTful interfaces and MVC-like concepts.
+Some benefits to this approach include allowing any persistence implementation in ContentProviders (eg, sqlite, shared prefs, ORMs) and permitting versioned endpoints/resources for cross-process data sharing.

 #### Status
 [![Build Status](https://travis-ci.org/amplify-education/hiccup.svg?branch=master)](https://travis-ci.org/amplify-education/hiccup)